amritxyz/arch-dwm/dwm/README.md

 This is suckless, mmmbud, the source code is the documentation!
 Check out [config.h](config.h).

-Okay, okay, actually I keep a readme in `larbs.mom` for my whole system, including the binds here.
-Press <kbd>super+F1</kbd> to view it in dwm (zathura is required for that binding).
-I haven't kept `man dwm`/`dwm.1` updated though.
-PRs welcome on that, lol.

 ## Patches and features

-- [Clickable statusbar](https://dwm.suckless.org/patches/statuscmd/) with my build of [dwmblocks](https://github.com/lukesmithxyz/dwmblocks).
 - Reads [xresources](https://dwm.suckless.org/patches/xresources/) colors/variables (i.e. works with `pywal`, etc.).
 - scratchpad: Accessible with <kbd>mod+shift+enter</kbd>.
 - New layouts: bstack, fibonacci, deck, centered master and more.
 All bound to keys <kbd>super+(shift+)t/y/u/i</kbd>.